The Lawrence Foundation is a private family foundation focused on making grants to support environmental, education, human services and other causes.

 Jeff Lawrence co-founded Trillium Digital Systems in 1988.
 Trillium was headquartered in Los Angeles, California and developed and licensed communications software to communications equipment manufacturers throughout the world.
 Intel Corporation acquired Trillium in August 2000.
 Jeff left Intel Corporation in 2002 and is currently at Clivia Systems.
 Jeff Lawrence and Diane Troth (husband and wife), established the Lawrence Foundation in 2000 with some of the proceeds received from the acquisition by Intel.
 They feel it is important to give something back and support organizations that are trying to make the world a better place.

 The Lawrence Foundation assets are currently about $4 million.
-We currently receive over 1000 grant requests per year.
-The average family foundation receives about 150 grant requests per year (source: ASF).
-We are, unfortunately, only able to fund about 5% (by number, not dollars) of the requests that we receive.
+We currently receive over 1000 grant requests per year and can unfortunately, only fund about 5% (by number, not dollars) of the requests that we receive."